Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

-As stated in {\bf Remark 1}, the proposed MS-QP sequence is also compatible with wireless communication function under TDD working mode, which however cannot support simultaneous radar sensing and data transmission.
-To address this issue, an integrated waveform enabling simultaneous target sensing and data transfer without mutual interference, is developed based on time-domain extension of the proposed MS-QP sequence, named as the DE-MS-QP waveform.
+As stated in {\bf Remark 1}, the proposed MS-QP sequence is also compatible with wireless communication function under TDD working mode, which however cannot support concurrent radar sensing and data transmission.
+To address this issue, the integrated DE-MS-QP waveform is developed based on time-domain extension of the proposed MS-QP sequence, enabling simultaneous sensing and communication without mutual interference.
 Before we proceed, the following property is provided for DE-MS-QP waveform construction: